maiconrocha/amazon-ecs-configmaps-example/README.md

 ### Example

-The examples repository containers a simple nginx example.
-The directory containers a cloudformation template with a Task Definition, as well as an `index.html` file.
+The examples repository contains a simple nginx example.
+The directory contains a cloudformation template with a Task Definition, as well as an `index.html` file.
 In the walk through we will deploy an nginx container to ECS using the upstream nginx image, we will also deploy a second container in the ECS Task, the init container.
 The init container will download the `index.html`